efrecon/dew/README.md

-This variable is a colon separated list of directories where `dew` will look for environment configuration files, i.e. files which basename matches the first command-line argument after all the options. `dew` will look for files without an extension, or the extension `.env`, in that order.
+This variable is a colon separated list of directories where `dew` will look for environment configuration files, i.e. files which basename matches the first command-line argument after all the options, or Dockerfiles.
 The default for the configuration path is the directory `dew` under `$XDG_CONFIG_HOME`, followed by the `config` directory under this repository.
 When `XDG_CONFIG_HOME` does not exist, it defaults to `$HOME/.config`.